R. Surendran

-R. Surendren (born on 26 October 1982) in Taiping, Perak is a Malaysia footballer.
+R. Surendren (born 26 October 1982, in Taiping, Perak) is a Malaysian footballer.
 He is a former member of the Malaysian national team.
 He has more than 20 years of experience in football industry with a coaching certificate of AFC ‘C’ License.

 Career

 R. Surendren started his career as a junior football player in 1996 with a bronze medal in Perak Coca-cola Cup U-16 with his team.
 In 1998, he participated in Perak MSSM U-18 & Perak MILO Cup U-18 with his teammate.

 In 1999, he played with Perak TKN Football Club and joined FAM Cup.
 Then, he participated in Malay Mail Malaysia Premier League in year 2000 to 2001.

 R. Surendren started his senior career when he represented Perak from 2002 until 2007 and had participated in finals of Malaysia Cup, FA Cup and Sultan Haji Ahmad Shah Cup, quarter finals of AFC Cup and won gold medal in Sukma Sabah (2002).

 Then, he joined and represented Selangor from 2008 until 2012.
 During those years, his team had won major title such as Malaysia Cup & FA Cup in 2008 - 2009 and Super League Malaysia and Malaysia Charity Shield in 2009 - 2010.
 In 2011, he and his teammate Mohd Zaiza Zainal Abidin left Selangor to join Pahang.
 After one season with Pahang he returned to Selangor for 2012 season.

 He then joined Malaysian Armed Force @ ATM FA in 2013 and moved to Sabah in 2015 before ending his career as professional football player in 2017 with Penang.

 He is currently a Chief Executive Officer (CEO) for MNY Football Club (MNYFC), operate in Ipoh, Perak.